 Is Satan a real figure or not?

-The fight Job and Jesus had with some sinister figure clearly show that there is some entity that opposes God's people and purpose.
+The fight Job and Jesus had with a sinister figure clearly shows that there is some entity opposing God’s people and purpose.
 His name is Satan.
+Job’s situation became a prophetic picture of the Lord Jesus Christ.
+We sense that Satan not only asked to tempt Adam and Job but also Jesus, God’s Son.
+God the Father gave him permission to tempt them.

 Job